gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 Sequences of words in a verse may be separated by sentence breaks, which occur only and always upon a period, an exclamation mark, or a question mark.

 A quiz’s material also contains a thesaurus with an entry for each word deduplicated across the whole of the verse content.
 Most entries contain _meanings_, but some entries, such as most proper names, may not include any meanings.
-Meanings consist of a description, word type, and list of synonyms, with each synonym given a verity level between 1 and 3, with 1 being the most accurate.
-For example, the word “about” has several meanings, 1 of which consists of the description “in an opposite direction” and the word type “adverb”.
-A synonym thereof with a verity of 1 is “around”, and a synonym with a verity of 3 is “back”.
+Meanings consist of a description, word type, and list of synonyms, with each synonym given a verity level between 1 and 3, with 3 being the highest or strongest verity.
+For example, the word “open” has multiple meanings, 1 of which is as a verb meaning to “begin” and another as an adjective meaning to be “honest, objective”.
+A synonym of the verbs’s meaning with a verity of 3 is “commence”, and a synonym with of the adjective’s meaning with a verity of 1 is “unbiased”.

 ## 2. Quizzes